Ansett - A Brief History

-With the acquiring of Butler, who had a majority shareholding in Queensland Airlines, Ansett now had a controlling interest in this airline as well, and as such a foothold in regional Queensland.
-Queensland Airlines continued to carry on operations under that name, until the mid 1960's, when it was then absorbed into the Ansett –ANA structure.
+With the acquiring of Butler, which had a majority shareholding in Queensland Airlines, Ansett now had a controlling interest in this airline as well, and, as such, a foothold in regional Queensland.
+Queensland Airlines continued to carry on operations under that name, until 1966, when it was then absorbed into the ANSETT-ANA structure.

 With the commencement of services by TAA, having been set up by the then Labor Federal Government, Guinea Airways lost its profitable Adelaide Darwin service and was soon left with only regional services in South Australia.
-It had survived two takeover attempts by ANA in 1945, however by the end of that year, the airline had succumbed to the overtures from ANA, and while not actually having been taken over as such, it had become more or less a subsidiary of ANA.
-This resulted due to an agreement with ANA to take control of all Guinea Airways aircraft, Flight crewing, and also maintenance facilities.
-This move had been made without approval given by the Guinea Airlines shareholders.
+It had survived two takeover attempts by ANA in 1945.
+However, by the end of that year, the airline had succumbed to the overtures from ANA, and while not actually having been taken over as such, it had become more, or less, a subsidiary of ANA.
+This resulted from an agreement with ANA to take control of all Guinea Airways aircraft, flight crewing, and also maintenance facilities.
+This move had been made without approval given by the Guinea Airways' shareholders.

-Ansett –ANA gained control of Mandated Air Lines in January 1961.
-The new airline was named Ansett-MAL.
+ANSETT-ANA gained control of Mandated Airlines Ltd. (M.A.L.) in January 1961.
+The new airline was named ANSETT-M.A.L.